 Why and How Photographing the Ethiopian Wolf from an Artistic Perspective

 As described in this article, the Ethiopian wolf, also called the Abyssinian wolf, is a precious dream of many wildlife photographers.
 Indeed, it is very difficult to observe in its natural habitat.
 Moreover, photographing it artistically is an additional challenge.
-This is the challenge that we took on.
+This is the challenge that I took on.

 An Endangered Species